Skip to main content Skip to navigation Skip to footer

 • Check container logs using the repository’s Docker socket:

-rdc term server-1 my-app -c "docker logs <container-name>"
+rdc term connect -m server-1 -r my-app -c "docker logs <container-name>"

 Or view all containers:

-rdc machine containers server-1
+rdc machine containers --name server-1

 Permission Denied Errors